amethystaurora-robo/Rare_event_algorithms/README.md

   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/salinity_shifts/salinity_lineplot_40year_1000traj_9000k.png" width="400">
 </p>

 When applying the rare event sampling to temperature, no transitions were observed for either of the two ensemble sizes or the three values of k selected.
 Below it is shown that when rare event sampling is applied to the salinity state variable and the system shifts to the AMOC off state, temperature transitions along with salinity to a higher value rather than a lower one, as expected.
 Temperature is shown below in green, and salinity in purple.
-TODO: Instead of this compare with AMOC, to see temperature rise.

 <p>
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/salinity_shifts/salinity_temperature_lineplot_40year_200traj_7000k.png" width="400">